Complex normalizing flows can almost be information K\"ahler-Ricci flows: Background

 \subsection{Normalizing flows}

 We will restrict our analysis to discrete normalizing flows for now, since discrete flows use a Jacobian transformation law, which will be our means of Ricci curvature.
-A discrete complex normalizing flow seeks a target data distribution through a series of biholomorphisms \cite{rezende2016variationalinferencenormalizingflows}
+A discrete complex normalizing flow seeks a target data distribution through a series of non-holomorphic complex diffeomorphisms \cite{rezende2016variationalinferencenormalizingflows}